Comparing CBD versus SSRI's for Serotonin and Anxiety

 - Immune system - inflammatory responders like cytokines and microglia (in the brain)

-Since SSRI's are primarily concerned with boosting serotonin, our question is how serotonin and the endocannabinoid system interact.
+Since SSRI's are primarily concerned with boosting serotonin, our question is how does serotonin and the endocannabinoid system interact.

 Do they at all?